dylanc9918/laravel-react-site-map/README.md

 ## Overview

 This application is a web-based project built using Laravel and React.
 It leverages Docker for containerization, making it easy to set up and deploy.
-The application is designed to provide a robust and scalable web platform with a modern frontend and a powerful backend.
+The application is designed to provide a robust and scalable web platform with a modern front end and a powerful back end.
+This updated our current R shiny application to have a more modern look that had a more approachable user interface.
+Utilized R plumber to allow for more advanced statistical analysis.

 ## Features